Toronto District School Board

 • 2018The Aboriginal Education Centre is renamed: The Urban Indigenous Education Centre is launched

-• 2022Board Motion to embed the Truth and Reconciliation Commission of Canada: Calls to Action (TRC) and the United Declaration on the Rights of Indigenous Peoples (UNDRIP) in all areas of board processes and practices
+• 2022Board Motion and resolution to embed the Truth and Reconciliation Commission of Canada: Calls to Action (TRC) and the United Declaration on the Rights of Indigenous Peoples (UNDRIP) in all policies, procedures and governance structures

 • 2022Biidaaban - Truth and Reconciliation Project begins

-• 2023/24TRC and UNDRIP embedded as a focused pillar in the Multi-Year Strategic Plan
+• 2023-24TRC and UNDRIP embedded as guiding and foundational principles and a pillar of the Multi-Year Strategic Plan